hiroshimamiya/EPIB685/README.md

 ## Software
 In Week 2 and 3, we will use ArcGIS Enterprise, which is a web GIS software to create a story map for Assignment 1.
 There is no need to isntall this, but you need to bring a laptop and a mouse.

-We will also use R Studio software for workhops and assignments involving areal disease risk estimation and time-series analysis, although the software codes are largely provided to you, with the main tasks being interpretation and visualization.
+We will also use R Studio software for workhops and assignments involving areal disease risk estimation and the analysis of time-series data, although the software codes are largely provided to you, with the main tasks being interpretation and visualization.

 - Those who have not completed EPIB613 or equivalenet can take introductry R studio course in the Computational and Data Systems Initiative (CDSI) at https://www.mcgill.ca/cdsi/training/workshops/data-science-r.
 - Alternatively, this is a good sit eo